yolken/yolken-blog/site/_posts/2021-09-04-jira-makes-me-want-to-cry.md

 Each issue is assigned to a single member of the team, who's then responsible for working on it.
-As they do this, they update the status of the ticket in the UI so that others at the company can track its progress.
+As they do this, they update the status of the ticket in the UI so that others at the company can track the progress.
 Finally, when the work is complete, the ticket is marked as "Done" and the assignee moves on to the next ticket in the team's queue.